Kosovo president, 9 ex-fighters indicted for war crimes

 A statement from a prosecutor of the Kosovo Specialist Chambers issued Wednesday said President Hashim Thaci and the others suspects “are criminally responsible for nearly 100 murders,” involving hundreds of known Kosovar Albanian, Serb and Roma victims, as well as political opponents.

 Other charges include enforced disappearance, persecution, and torture.
+Thaci commanded fighters in the Kosovo Liberation Army, or KLA, during the war.

+The president’s advisers did not immediately respond to requests for comment from The Associated Press.

+The indicted group also includes Kadri Veseli, former parliament speaker and leader of the opposition Democratic Party of Kosovo.

 The 1998-1999 war left more than 10,000 dead and 1,641 are still unaccounted for.
 It ended after a 78-day NATO air campaign.